For many children with special needs, being sensitive to sounds can be a problem when trying to sleep well.

 It’s a double whammy for kids with this kind of sensitivity.

-So, as a sleep coach for kids with special needs this is a problem I need to help parents solve!
+So, as a sleep coach for kids with special needs this is a problem we need to help parents solve!
 So, where do you begin?

 Don’t add to the chaos — eliminate white noise machines.